Latest draft 31 March 2020

-Main fields: Nictau (farm buildings purchased with the field were renovated), Boston Brook, Budworm City (constructed in 1952)
+Main fields: Nictau (20 planes, farm buildings and a former hotel purchased with the field were renovated for the spray program), Boston Brook (8 planes), and Budworm City (15 planes, constructed in 1952)

-Remote fields: Horne’s Gulch (a portable camp for 50 men built by Fraser Companies Ltd.), Rose Hill (a portable camp constructed by Bathurst Power and Paper Company Ltd.), Charlo (owned and operated by FPL).
+Remote fields: Horne’s Gulch (15 planes, a portable camp for 50 men built by Fraser Companies Ltd. and the last to be readied for operations), Rose Hill (10 planes, a portable camp constructed by Bathurst Power and Paper Company Ltd.), and Charlo (7 planes, owned and operated by FPL).

 Nictau Airstrip Gallery